ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 # Average Luminosity (1/2)

-This is a trivial implementation of the [equation](tomasi-ray-tracing-04a.html#/logarithmic-average) we discussed during the last class:
+The following is a straightforward implementation of the [equation](tomasi-ray-tracing-04a.html#/logarithmic-average) we discussed during the last class:

 ```python
 class HdrImage: